Swallowing Difficulties

 Sit up straight

-- Before eating, sit up straight.
-If needed, use pillows to support them and to ensure they do not lean to their weak side when they eat.
-Your head should be slightly forward and your chin slightly down.
-This helps prevent choking.
+• If needed, use pillows to support them and to ensure they do not slide down in their chair or lean to their weak side when they eat.

-For the caregiver, make sure the first bite or sip is swallowed before the next is given.
+• Make sure the first bite or sip is swallowed before the next is given

-Make foods easier to chew by changing the texture of the food and the thickness of drinks
+Changing the texture of food and the thickness of drinks?

 Make things safer to drink by: